Fiction: “The Bolton Strid” in Shenandoah 70.2 (July 2021)

 Rachel and David had gone climbing when they were dating, scaling indoor walls and boulders and a few actual cliffs in New York.
 From the visitors’ center, she can see two brightly colored bodies dotting the rock-face, but they’re not here to climb.
 They’d talked about it, said no, maybe not this time, and she thinks it’s because neither of them could say for certain what they might do eight hundred feet up.

-Note: This story was featured at the Ploughshares blog: “Best Short Story I Read in a Lit Mag This Week.”
+Note: “The Rogers Ladder” was featured at the Ploughshares blog: “Best Short Story I Read in a Lit Mag This Week.”

 Weight & Bamboo (Festival Writer)

 Heading North (Novel Excerpt) (Classical Magazine Issue 8, The Books Issue)

 Jonah, The Whale (Hobart, nominated for a Pushcart Prize)

 It was March 6 when Jonah Jimenez threw a perfect game in Spring Training, ninety-four pitches all-told, and fifty more than any starter was throwing then.
 If you asked anyone, it was ninety-four pitches more than Jonah Jimenez had any business throwing anywhere.

 Here, the rock is bare and starkly white under the road, even in the rain’s dark, where it is visible, before it cuts down so sharply that even a car’s height makes the grade of the cliff disappear.
 The taillight slips and falls, and Kim watches the bike shear sideways, wind-caught and water-rushed.
 It knifes under the guardrail and is gone.